Mohido/Clean-Chess-Application/README.md

 # Explanations:
 1) .cimg files: An easy readable text file (generated via a simple java program from any type of image) that contains: ImageWidth, ImageHeight , then array of rgb colours in this specific order..... each colour value is 1 byte.

-# Dev-Notes:
-1) For picture generating, please use the simple application we used to generate the .cimg.
-The software is on github of "Mohido" Contributer.
-Game assets should be generated as .cimg for easy reading and simplicity.